-The reader should note that larger houses may feasibly be built and that the recommended conditions account for this and recommend that the Consent Holder design the system in accordance with the AS/NZS 1547:2000 standard and submit the design to Council's Coordinator, Compliance Monitoring.
+The system proposed and the recommended conditions require that the Consent Holder design the system in accordance with the AS/NZS 1547:2000 standard and submit the design to Council's Coordinator, Compliance Monitoring.

 The site inspection methods and soil assessment methods used are considered to be appropriate and the soil types identified were consistent with the Council's understanding of soils in this area.